alexander-koch/golem/README.md

-# Project Nemesis
+# Project Nemesis / Golem-lang

 A programming language written in C.
 The language for the pure evil.

-(Still not clear if using Golem or Nemesis as Name for the language)

 # Concept